-2 (a) IN GENERAL.-The Administrator of the Health 3 Resources and Services Administration (referred to in this section as the "Administrator", in consultation with the 4 5 working group established under subsection (b), shall establish a grant program to award competitive grants to 6 7 eligible entities for the planning and implementation of 8 programs to address homelessness.
-9 (b) Working Group.-The Administrator shall es-10 tablish an interagency working group to provide advice to 11 the Administrator in carrying out the program under subsection (a).
-The working group shall include representa-12 13 tives from the United States Interagency Council on Homelessness, Department of Education, Department of Health and Human Services, Department of Housing and Urban Development, Department of Labor, Department of Transportation, Department of Veterans Affairs, De-17 18 partment of Agriculture, Department of the Treasury, De-19 partment of Justice, and Bureau of Indian Affairs.
+3 Resources and Services Administration (referred to in this section as the "Administrator", in consultation with the 4 5 working group established under subsection (b), shall establish a grant program to award competitive grants to 6 7 eligible entities for the planning and implementation of 8 programs to address homelessness.
+9 (b) Working Group.-The Administrator shall es-10 tablish an interagency working group to provide advice to 11 the Administrator in carrying out the program under sub-12 section (a).
+The working group shall include representa-13 tives from the United States Interagency Council on Homelessness, Department of Education, Department of Health and Human Services, Department of Housing and Urban Development, Department of Labor, Department 17 of Transportation, Department of Veterans Affairs, De-18 partment of Agriculture, Department of the Treasury, De-19 partment of Justice, and Bureau of Indian Affairs.
 20 (c) Types of Grants.- 21 (1) Implementation grants.- 22 (A) IN GENERAL.-Under the program 23 under subsection (a), the Administrator shall 24 award 5-year implementation grants to eligible 25 entities to assist such entities in carrying out 26 activities, and paying capital building costs, as-